ajahne/blog/_drafts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 - [My key takeaways](#my-key-takeaways)

 ## What was the discussion about?
-We focused on options for scaling your team beyond NYC.
-Many teams are struggling to hire fast enough, so the question is how do you supplement your NY team with other options.

-[Jean](https://www.linkedin.com/in/jbarmash), the moderator, started off with question: "Who is having an easy time hiring developers in NYC?""
-No-one raised their hands.
+[Jean](https://www.linkedin.com/in/jbarmash), the moderator, started off with question: "Who is having an easy time hiring developers in NYC?". _No-one_ raised their hand.
 Welp, that about sums it up.
 Hiring in NYC (and I assume other competitive cities) is challenging for one key fact - the demand is higher than the supply and the big companies can outbid the smaller ones.
 The market favors developers (good if you are skilled and searching for an opportunity) and challenging for companies looking to hire.

-Our challenges include:
-- Demand is higher than the supply
-- Hard to find people; hard to get (and keep) people
-- People can get salaries from Facebook and Google
-- Need additional expertise
+Additionally, our teams may not have the expertise we require for our next big product push.

 There are many different options to tackle this problem of hiring and growing at scale.
 This discussion centered around offshore/outsourcing, satellite workers/offices, and more options including hiring (and mentoring) junior developers.

+Before we jump in further, a quick recap of different ways to scale

-### Definitions
+### Recap/Definitions
 - **Outsource:** contract work to a third-party
 - **Offshore:** teams located in a different country
 - **Distributed:** teams in multiple countries/regions/timezones
 - **Staff augmenter/partner:** outsourcing strategy, extension of your team to leverage existing people and utilize additional staff

+### On Different ways to scale.
+An apt analogy of offshore vs distributed, was that of architecture: monolithic vs microservices.
+As [software built is often a reflection of the team dynamic and communication](software reflects the organization), it is very important to organize your teams based on the intended system design.
+Having teams located in different locations requires an extra level of orchestration and monitoring.
+Jira and documentation was heavily stressed ("If not written down, it doesn't exist").

+In addition to scaling through these methods, perspectives were provided on scaling through a staffing augmenter/partner.
+Ideally, a painter should be a true extension of what you do in your organization, including helping to knockout your backlog to providing additional expertise.
+A partner can help you on a project by project basis, but most success is in long term engagements.

+Vendor vs Partner; A _vendor_ is TGIF, while a _partner_ is a restaurant that pairs your wine with your meal.
+Got it, I'd like the Merlot, please.

+Another approach to scaling that was raised by the presenters (and one I have personally championed at my organization) is to hire junior developers and train them.
+I have had great success hiring talented, hard-working, self-motivated developers in entry level positions who have rapidly transitioned into valuable and production team members.
+The key(s) for this to work?
+Have an excellent onboarding program (training) and strong management/leadership.

 ## Who were the guest speakers?
 - [Dmitry Koltunov](https://www.linkedin.com/in/dmitry-koltunov-cfa-0598241/) - Co-Founder & CTO, Alice